tomnomnom/ASCIIPoint/README.md

 # ASCIIPoint

 An ASCII presentation tool by Gareth Halfacree and Tom Hudson.
-Written in less than 24 hours for LeedsHack 2012.
+Initially written in less than 24 hours for LeedsHack 2012.

 ## Requirements
 * linux